-If you have options you re-use continually, you can include them in a preferences file.
-As it depends on your preferences, it is not delivered with FlightGear, but can be created with any text editor (notepad, emacs, vi, if you like).
+If you have options you re-use continually, you can create a preferences file containing a set of command-line options that will be set automatically.
+You can create the file with any text editor (notepad, emacs, vi, if you like).

-- On Unix systems, create a .fgfsrc file in your home directory. - On Windows, create a system.fgfsrc, in the FG_ROOT directory (e.g. c:\Program Files\FlightGear\data).
+- On Unix systems (including Mac OS X), put the command line options in a file called .fgfsrc in your home directory. - On Windows, put the command line options in a file called system.fgfsrc in the FG\ROOT directory (e.g. c:\Program Files\FlightGear\data).